ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### Thumbnails

-A [File](http://schema.org/MediaObject) or any other item MAY have a [thumbnail](http://schema.org/thumbnail) property which references another file.
+A [File] or any other item MAY have a [thumbnail] property which references another file.

 For example, the below [RepositoryObject](https://pcdm.org/2016/04/18/models#Object) is related to four files which are all versions of the same image (via [hasFile](https://pcdm.org/2016/04/18/models#hasFile)) one of which is a thumbnail.
 The thumbnail MUST be included in the RO-Crate.

-If [thumbnail](http://schema.org/thumbnail)s are incidental to the data set, they need not be referenced by [hasPart](http://schema.org/hasPart) or [hasFile](https://pcdm.org/2016/04/18/models#hasFile) relationships. but must be in the BagIt manifest if in a _Bagged RO-Crate_.
+If [thumbnail]s are incidental to the data set, they need not be referenced by [hasPart](http://schema.org/hasPart) or [hasFile](https://pcdm.org/2016/04/18/models#hasFile) relationships. but must be in the BagIt manifest if in a _Bagged RO-Crate_.

 ```json